weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 :::tip Do you have GPU acceleration?

-Transformer model inference speeds are usually much faster with GPUs, typical results are 10x faster.
-If you have a GPU, use one of the GPU enabled modules.<br/><br/>If you use `text2vec-transformers` without GPU acceleration, imports or `nearText` queries may become bottlenecks.
-The ONNX-enabled images can use [ONNX Runtime](https://onnxruntime.ai/) for faster inference processing on standard CPUs.
-Look for the `-onnx` suffix in the image name.<br/><br/>Alternatively, consider one of the following options:
+Transformer model inference speeds are usually about ten times faster with GPUs.
+If you have a GPU, use one of the GPU enabled modules.<br/>

+If you use `text2vec-transformers` without GPU acceleration, imports or `nearText` queries may become bottlenecks.
+The ONNX-enabled images can use [ONNX Runtime](https://onnxruntime.ai/) for faster inference processing on CPUs.
+Look for the `-onnx` suffix in the image name.<br/>

+Alternatively, consider one of the following options:

 - an API-based module such as [`text2vec-cohere`](./text2vec-cohere.md) or [`text2vec-openai`](./text2vec-openai.md)
 - a local inference container such as [`text2vec-contextionary`](./text2vec-contextionary.md) or [`text2vec-gpt4all`](./text2vec-gpt4all.md)